 Overseeing Internal Facility Management has its Challenges

 Supervising the cleaning and maintenance of internal facilities management teams is not an easy task.
 There is a large investment of time that goes into continually interviewing, hiring, training, scheduling, and monitoring teams.
-There is the expense of performing background checks, providing all the supplies, tools and personal protective equipment.
-It also involves mitigating the potential risk of workers compensation and unemployment claims.
+There is the expense of performing background checks and providing all the supplies, tools, and personal protective equipment.
+It also involves mitigating the potential risk of workers' compensation and unemployment claims.

-There is the issue of scheduling around important events.
-If a wedding is scheduled for an evening ceremony, the sanctuary, main auditorium, foyer, vestibules, entrances and corridors of the chapel or church facilities will need to be cleaned, disinfected and ready for church services.
+There is the issue of scheduling for important events.
+If a wedding is scheduled for an evening ceremony, the sanctuary, main auditorium, foyer, vestibules, entrances, and corridors of the chapel or church facilities will need to be cleaned, disinfected and ready for church services.
 That can mean some late nights.